Our Top-Quality Teachers

 For the last 30 years Brian has been an active performer in concert venues across the Midwest, and a studio session player.
 He has extensive experience performing and teaching Rock, Jazz, Blues, Rudimental Snare & Drumline, Musical Theater Pit Orchestra, Classical Percussion, Afro-Cuban, Traditional Irish, New Age, Metal, Funk, and Pop.
 Lessons are available on Snare, Drum Set, Marimba, Congas, Bongos, Djembe, Dombek, auxiliary percussion, and spoons.

-Brian works closely with band programs at Plymouth-Canton HS, Northville HS, and Novi HS, and runs The Harris Conservatory of Music in Plymouth.
+Brian has worked closely with band programs at Plymouth-Canton HS, Northville HS, and Novi HS, and runs The Harris Conservatory of Music in Plymouth.
 He has been an active member of the Percussive Arts Society since 1989, attending eight of their international conventions.
 He is a contributing member of the Vic Firth PDT program.

 Brian began teaching privately in 1989 at The Gitfiddler Music Store in Northville, MI.
 Since that time, he has taught hundreds of students, many of whom have gone on to have careers as touring musicians.